JeffML/the_blog/content/posts/2019-11-04-netlify-functions-firebase-and-graphql-strung-together-at-last.md

 ## Creating the lambda function

-I used apollo-server-lambda add a GraphQL API frontend to the Firestore database.
-To talk to Firestore, I use firebase-admin.
-I can get a start on generating this function using `netlify function:create`.
-It will ask me what template I want to use for the lambda function; the correct choice is in blue:
+I used [apollo-server-lambda](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-lambda) add a GraphQL API frontend to the Firestore database.
+To talk to Firestore, I use [firebase-admin](https://www.npmjs.com/package/firebase-admin).
+When using `netlify function:create` to create your function,  it will ask what template  to use; in this case, the correct choice is in blue:

 ![](/media/screenshot-2019-11-05-at-4.39.37-pm.png)

-In addition, I will add some utility functions, the firebase-admin dependency, and supporting GraphQL schema and resolvers.
+In addition, I have added some utility functions and supporting GraphQL schema and resolvers.

-**The lambda function**
+### The lambda function

+The core of the whole operation is in `/functions/pgnfen.js`.
+It creates the server, logs into firebase, makes the necessary GraphQL declarations, and finally invokes the handler function that receives requests from the client and passes them on to the database via GraphQL resolvers:

 ```js
 /* eslint-disable no-unused-vars */